-In its capacity as issuer of bond Programs and Projects, the Authority may from time to time advance funds to facilitate the issuance of certain bonds.
-These advances or Reimbursable Bond Issuance Costs are interest free and are to be repaid with residual proceeds from the individual Programs or Projects.
+Note 6 - Fair Value of Reimbursable Bond Issuance Costs, Local Governent Bond Bank Receivables, Rural Development Loan Program Receivables, and Loans to Nonprofit Organizations - with residual proceeds from the individual Programs or Projects.
 The Authority has also established its "Bond Bank" and "Rural Development" Programs whereby it can lower the cost of local governmental borrowings by making direct loans for a portion of the borrowing at a 0% interest rate.
 In addition, the Authority has loaned certain nonprofit organizations funds at 0% interest so that these organizations could secure additional funding from other sources.